portasanalytics/hfa-sroi-impact-model/README.md

 ## Inputs
 - **CPI Levels**: Consumer Price Index data used for market price adjustments.
 - **Healthcare Expenditure Data**: Used for calculating healthcare costs across 10 markets, with the UK as the baseline.
+- **Income Adjustment Factor**: Used for estimating healthcare indirect costs across 10 markets, with UK as baseline for all disease except osteoporosis for which we use USA as baseline.

 ---